 Hugh Barr writes in praise of the local tramping club.

-Most of New Zealand’s wilder areas, often with outstanding scenery, are publicly owned and set aside as conservation land to protect natural landscapes and native species.
+Most of Aotearoa’s wilder areas, often with outstanding scenery, are publicly owned and set aside as conservation land to protect natural landscapes and native species.
 They are available for public recreation and are inspiring, challenging and can be great fun.

-New Zealanders have tramped, climbed and hunted in these areas for more than 100 years.
+Kiwis have tramped, climbed and hunted in these areas for more than 100 years.
 They have learned backcountry skills, including tenting, coping with the weather, route finding, and crossing rivers, to survive the hazards while enjoyed their challenge and outstanding scenery.
-Today, while many New Zealanders holiday in expensive overseas destinations, foreign tourists come here to enjoy our outstanding natural landscapes made famous by “Lord of the Rings”.
+Today, while many Kiwis holiday in expensive overseas destinations, foreign tourists come here to enjoy our outstanding natural landscapes made famous by “Lord of the Rings”.
 Many of them too have the skills to enjoy our wildlands.

-One way New Zealanders can gain these backcountry tramping skills is through a tramping club.
+One way you can gain these backcountry tramping skills is through a tramping club.
 Walking and tramping locally and taking in bushcraft courses, helps develop backcountry skills to prepare for more interesting longer trips to remoter areas.

-My Club, the Wellington based Tararua Tramping Club ran a nine day trip to the Ahuriri Valley in North Otago over Christmas.
-Government last year spent $10 million buying up the remainder of the valley that was not conservation land, to form what will soon be the Ahuriri tussockland Conservation Park.
+My club, the Wellington based Tararua Tramping Club, ran a nine day trip to the Ahuriri Valley in North Otago over Christmas.
+Government last year spent $10 million buying up the remainder of the valley that was not conservation land, to form the Ahuriri tussockland Conservation Park.

 The Ahuriri is famous as a habitat for the endangered black stilt.
 It is highly valued as a trout fishing and canoeing river, one of the first to gain national wild and scenic river status.
 As well it is well liked for its forest and mountain scenery, and its deerstalking.
 It also provides relatively easy walking, apart from climbing the mountains.